 Financial instruments that subject the Company to credit risk consist primarily of cash and cash equivalents, accounts receivable, accounts payable, accrued payroll, and notes payable.
 The carrying amount of these instruments approximate fair market value due to their short-term maturity or market interest rates.
-At times, the Company had accounts held with nationally recognized financial institutions in excess of the Federal Deposit Insurance Corporation insurance coverage limit.
-As of January 21, 2022, the Company did not have a book overdraft.
-When applicable, book overdrafts are recorded as a liability in accounts payable on the condensed consolidated balance sheet.
+The Company has accounts with nationally recognized financial institutions in excess of the Federal Deposit Insurance Corporation insurance coverage limit.
 The Company has not experienced any losses in these accounts and believes it is not exposed to any significant credit risk with regard to its cash and cash equivalents.
 The Company grants payment terms to a significant number of customers that are diversified over a wide geographic area.
 The Company monitors the payment histories of its customers and maintains an allowance for doubtful accounts which is reviewed for adequacy on a quarterly basis.
 The Company does not require collateral from its customers.